datasektionen/bawang-content/sektionen/hedersdelta/body_en.md

 ### Emil Wallgren <a name="ewallgre"></a>

 During his time in the chapter, Emil Wallgren has been among the most devoted, conscientious, and considerate members one could imagine.
 From day one, Emil has been one of the most significant driving forces behind the development of educational advocacy.
-Through roles such as Year Representative, Director of Studies (SNO), and D-UF, he has consistently worked to strengthen the student voice and improve the quality of education.
+Through roles such as Year Representative, President of the Study Board (SNO), and D-UF, he has consistently worked to strengthen the student voice and improve the quality of education.

 Much of Emil’s work has had a long-term character, bearing fruit only several years later.
 He has laid a stable foundation for the educational advocacy work the chapter conducts today, and through his role as Student Safety Representative, he has taken students’ work environment and well-being with the utmost seriousness.
 With reflection, structure, and a clear determination to do what is right, he has driven change in a manner that has been both sustainable and inclusive.